BDC Hamburger Icon

 To boost productivity with Slack, utilize its integrations to centralize data, create specific channels for various projects and use @ mentions to get someone's attention.

-Various knowledgebase tools and software options are available online for collecting, organizing and distributing resources.
-Team members can use these resources to add essential documents (e.g., client files, marketing materials, analytics reports) or to access existing docs in real time.
-This ensures that everyone has what they need when they need it.
+Various knowledge base tools and software options are available online for collecting, organizing and distributing resources to your sales and marketing teams.
+Team members can add essential documents to the knowledge base, such as client files, marketing materials and analytics reports, or access existing docs in real time.
+This setup ensures that everyone has the information they need when they need it.

 FYIDid you know

-External knowledgebases are also valuable because they improve customer support and increase customer retention by offering self-service online resources about product usage, FAQs and troubleshooting.
+External knowledge bases are also valuable because they improve customer support and increase customer retention by offering self-service online resources about product usage, frequently asked questions and troubleshooting.

 Don’t let workplace conflict stew.
 Take action as soon as you see tension arise.
 A biting remark or a passive-aggressive email should prompt you to ask, “What isn’t working?
 How can this be fixed?” instead of waiting for things to blow up.